Assyro AI

 Type IAIN: Immediate Notification Variations

-Type IAIN variations are a special subcategory of Type IA variations requiring immediate notification within 24 hours of implementation.
-These changes are typically administrative or relate to urgent quality/safety matters where delay in implementation would be inappropriate.
+Type IAIN variations are a special subcategory of Type IA variations requiring immediate notification following implementation.
+These changes are typically administrative or relate to urgent quality or safety matters where delay in implementation would be inappropriate.

 IAIN Criteria and Requirements